“My freedom is to be what they do not want me to be.” – Mahmoud Darwish

 Currently in school at Johns Hopkins University – Clinical Mental Health Counseling, Projected Graduation, May 2023

-Hartford International University for Religion and Peace (formerly Hartford Seminary), 2012/Master of Divinity
+Hartford International University for Religion and Peace, 2012/Master of Divinity

 My therapeutic style is affirming and holistic of mind-body-spirit.
 Steeped in person-centered/humanistic principles, the environment cultivated is that of genuineness and compassion coupled with a deep optimism in each person’s innate resources and resilience.
-Using an integrative approach I empower clients to creatively explore their unique healing culture and to draw from traditions and practices that are culturally meaningful to them.
-We each have our own healing repertoire and sometimes just need extra support to tap into it.
+My approach is integrative, steeped in culturally compassionate, humanistic and feminist principles.
+I embrace a combination of therapeutic lenses that sometimes include expressive arts, mindfulness, and psychodrama.

 How I’ve kept learning… For me, learning is a lifelong pursuit!
 I am in the process of completing my second Masters degree and the bulk of my research has focused on the impact of moral injury on frontline healthcare providers.
 Recent courses I’ve taken that I am really interested in are Integrating Alternative Approaches to Mental Wellness, Couples & Family Counseling, Ethics, and Diversity and Social Justice in Counseling.

-My impacting identities are… I am a racially and ethnically ambiguous cisgender woman, born to immigrant parents impacted by the effects of cultural assimilation.
-Being bi-racial and bi-cultural, I can uniquely empathize with the identity struggle that exists navigating between different cultural realities.
-My feminist values shape my intentionality in uplifting marginalized and disenfranchised voices and informs my belief in challenging oppressive systems that contribute to identity erasure and trauma.
+My impacting identities are… Being bi-racial and multicultural, I can uniquely empathize with the identity struggle that exists navigating between different cultural realities.
+I am racially and ethnically ambiguous, born to immigrant parents impacted by the effects of cultural assimilation.
+I am an able-bodied cisgender feminine-presenting woman, who has learned to thrive after surviving non-Hodgkin’s lymphoma and cancer-induced infertility.
+My multicultural feminist values shape my intentionality in uplifting marginalized and disenfranchised voices and informs my belief in challenging oppressive systems and decolonizing my therapy practice.

-I feel allied/aware/part of/informed/knowledgeable about… LGBTQIA+ (allied), women of color (part of), immigrant, refugee, asylum seekers, and those impacted by political statelessness (allied), racially marginalized individuals of Black/African American identity, Hispanic/Latinx identity, Indigenous identity (allied), Asian identity (part of), Middle Eastern/North African identity (part of)…with ever present room to learn and grow in my positions of allyship.
+I feel allied/aware/part of/informed/knowledgeable about… LGBTQIA2S+ (allied), women of color (part of), multicultural (part of), immigrant, refugee, asylum seekers, and those impacted by political statelessness (part of), bodies of culture and racially marginalized individuals of Black/African American identity, Hispanic/Latinx identity, Indigenous identity (allied), Asian identity (part of), Middle Eastern/North African identity (part of), socially disenfranchised groups (part of)…with ever present room to learn and grow in my positions of allyship.

-I am not a good fit for a client who… is seeking a directive or rigid approach and not open to emotional exploration.
-I am also not a good fit for clients who do not have an interest in critically evaluating exclusionary or prejudicial beliefs they may hold.
+I am not a good fit for a client who… who may need a lot of prompts to express themselves or are looking for a directive or structured approach to therapy.
+I am also not a good fit for clients who are not interested in critically evaluating exclusionary or prejudicial beliefs they may hold.